American Animal Hospital Association Accreditation

 we provide to you and your pets.

-AAHA Accreditation matters because AAHA exemplifies our dedication to our patients and clients.
+AAHA Accreditation matters because AAHA exemplifies our own dedication to our patients and clients.
 Accreditation also indicates to the public our entire team's commitment to providing excellent care.

 We have received the American Animal Hospital Association (AAHA) accreditation for Animal Hospital of Danville.
 That means we hold ourselves to a higher standard.
 Pets are our passion.
 And keeping them healthy is our #1 priority.
 Here, we strive to deliver excellent care for pets.
 Because your pets deserve nothing less.

 At Animal Hospital of Danville, we take great pride in the fact that we are AAHA accredited.
 We opened our hospital up to an outside evaluation process to achieve this highly sought AAHA accreditation.
 Our hospital is among the best and our standards positively impact the quality of care your pets receive while in our care.
 Accreditation is a big deal and having achieved it makes us proud.

 AAHA is considered the standard for veterinary excellence, and does not vary between states or provinces (AAHA accredits hospitals in both the U.S. and Canada).

 We Believe in the AAHA Standards of Excellence

 How much to we believe in AAHA?
 Enough to donate our time and talents to making animal hospitals better everywhere!
-Dr. Taul is President-Elect of the Board of Directors of the American Animal Hospital Association and is a strong proponent of AAHA accreditation.
+Dr. Taul has served as President-Elect of the Board of Directors of the American Animal Hospital Association and is a strong proponent of AAHA accreditation.
 He served on the MACC (Membership Audit & Control Committee) and was the board liaison for the OAEC (Online Accreditation Engagement Committee).
 He is also a member of Veterinary Management Group, a national professional organization.
 He served as the facilitator for the AAHA Adventure Series Pack Trip in 2015, 2016 and 2017.
 He is also an AAHA speaker.